 How Does Theatre Management Software Work?

-Theatre managers can create an event section for each of their shows, then set up rules for each show’s ticket pricing, such as “$100 per seat in the stalls” and “$50 per seat in the circle.”
-Promotional offers can be added, such as “20% off for under-25s.”
+Theatre management software lets you create an event for each show, define seating areas, and set ticket pricing rules, such as “$100 per seat in the stalls” and “$50 per seat in the circle.”
+Promotional offers can also be added, such as “20% off for under-25s.”

-When a new employee or creative joins, add them to the employee directory, and they can provide further details, such as their phone number.
-Create schedules and shift patterns for each production and assign tasks to individuals, which they tick off when completed.
-Compulsory training and onboarding modules, like health and safety guidelines, can be assigned to specific users.
+When a new employee joins, simply add them to the employee directory, where they can provide details such as their phone number.
+You can also assign compulsory training and onboarding modules, like health and safety guidelines, to specific users.

 The Benefits of Theatre Management Software

-Using a software solution to manage your theatre’s operations is highly beneficial.
-You can save costs and time by doing less admin, and increase your ticket sales by giving patrons a smooth booking journey.
+Using management software to run your theatre’s operations saves time and money.
+You can cut admin overhead and increase your ticket sales by giving patrons a smooth booking journey.

-• Lower cost: Using software to automate shifts, set ticket pricing tiers, and mass email audiences means lower labor costs paid for manual administrative tasks.
+• Lower costs: Using software to automate shifts, set ticket pricing tiers, and mass-email audiences means lower labor costs for manual administrative tasks.

 • Freed up time: As they’re not processing ticket orders manually or tracking artist hours in a spreadsheet, your office staff can spend their time on strategic planning.